Hero Background

 And the first question on most people's lips is invariably something along the lines of 'how much does a conveyancer cost?', or 'how much does conveyancing cost?' or 'what are conveyancing fees for selling a house?'

-We go into this in detail later, but a conveyancer's or solicitors fees for selling a house can be anywhere from $500 to $1,400 depending on the particulars of your sale.
+We go into this in detail later, but a conveyancer's or solicitors fees for selling a house start anywhere around $500 or even higher, depending on the type of transaction.

 Let's start by defining - in plain English - what exactly it involves.